Leadership and The Making of a Nation

 “Good government generally begins in the family, and if the moral character of a people once degenerate, their political character must soon follow.” – Elias Boudinot, president of the Continental Congress

 How true this statement is, all leadership rests on character.
 Who we are within determines how we lead others.
 All government begins with self-government, then family government…and so on.
 The leaders of tomorrow are being formed at home today.
 It was John Maxwell who said, “everything rises and falls on leadership.”
 The Founding Fathers were men of character and deep conviction; they understood the influence that a leader’s character can have on others.
-What is the influence your leadership?
+What is the influence of your leadership?

 Good Leadership is Self-Disciplined and Self-Governed